apache/sedona/docs/api/sql/Optimizer.md

       +- FileScan csv
 ```

-Note: Ff the distance is an expression, it is only evaluated on the first argument to ST_Distance (`pointDf1` above).
+Note: If the distance is an expression, it is only evaluated on the first argument to ST_Distance (`pointDf1` above).

 ## Predicate pushdown